Parallel Stochastic Asynchronous Coordinate Descent: Tight Bounds on the Possible Parallelism: Introduction

 \section{Introduction}

 Very large scale optimization problems have arisen in many areas such as machine learning.
 A natural approach for solving these huge problems is to employ parallel and more specifically asynchronous parallel algorithms.
 As common wisdom suggests, when a small number of processors are used in these algorithms, (linear) speedup can be achieved; but when too many processors are involved and when they are not properly coordinated, there may be undesirable outcomes.
-Typically, the bound on the number of processors is implicit and is expressed in terms of the maximum number $q$ of basic iterations, namely single coordinate updates, that can overlap.
+(Recall that speedup is defined as the ratio of the algorithm's execution time on a single core and its parallel execution time.
+Linear speedup means the speedup is linear in the number of cores.)\footnote{In optimization, we compare the times of two executions that achieve a given level of accuracy.} Typically, the bound on the number of processors is implicit and is expressed in terms of the maximum number $q$ of basic iterations, namely single coordinate updates, that can overlap.
 In many scenarios $q$ will be a small multiple of the number of processors or cores.
-(In many earlier works the notation $\tau$ was used instead of $q$.\footnote{We chose the notation $q$ to emphasize its likely similarity to $p$, the number of processors.})
+In many earlier works the notation $\tau$ was used instead of $q$.\footnote{We chose the notation $q$ to emphasize its likely similarity to $p$, the number of processors.}

-There are several recent works which quantify how large $q$ can be while guaranteeing linear speedup; i.e., if $q\le \widetilde{q}$ updates can overlap, then linear speedup is guaranteed; the goal in these works is to demonstrate as large a value of $\widetilde{q}$ as possible.
-Note that these results provide \emph{lower} bounds on the actual $\widetilde{q}$ value.
-We present the first work concerning the inverse problem: to identify a value $\qbar$, such that if $q\ge\qbar$, then this can lead to an undesirable outcome.
+This paper considers asynchronous implementations of stochastic coordinate descent (SCD) applied to smooth convex functions $f:\rr^n\ra\rr$.
+Several recent works~\cite{LWRBS2015,LiuW2015,CCT2018} quantify how large $q$ can be in this context while guaranteeing linear speedup.\footnote{Many of these results hold for \emph{composite} functions, i.e., functions of the form $f(\bbx) = g(\bbx) + \sum_{k=1}^n \Psi_k(x_k)$, where $g:\rr^n\ra\rr$ is a convex function with a continuous gradient, and each $\Psi_k:\rr\ra\rr$ is a univariate convex function, but may be non-smooth.} More precisely, they showed: if at any time at most $q\le \widetilde{q}$ updates can overlap, then linear speedup is guaranteed.
+The goal in these works was to demonstrate as large a value of $\widetilde{q}$ as possible.
+Note that these results provide \emph{lower} bounds on the actual value of $\widetilde{q}$.

-We consider an asynchronous parallel implementation of stochastic coordinate descent (SCD) applied to smooth convex functions $f:\rr^n\ra\rr$.
-We ask: